 Hey Clippers!
-Dave Tucker here to talk about employee motivation and lawn maintenance employee retention.
+Dave Tucker here to talk about employee motivation and lawn care employee retention.
 But before we can talk about employees, we have to talk about managers.

 Are you the kind of boss you’d want to work for?